Paddington Bear: Paddington Bear (1989)

 Paddington Bear's 1989 television series was the first by a North American company, Hanna-Barbera, a co-production with Central Independent Television.
-This series was traditional two-dimensional animation and featured veteran voice actor Charlie Adler as Paddington and Tim Curry, fittingly enough, as Mr Curry.
+This series was traditional two-dimensional animation and featured veteran voice actors Charlie Adler as Paddington and Tim Curry, fittingly enough, as Mr Curry.
 The character of an American boy named David, Jonathan and Judy Brown's cousin who arrived in London on the same day as Paddington, was added to the stories in the 1989 cartoon.